 d.
 The relative risk (x times greater) of being in a fatal single motor vehicle crash compared to driving sober.
 Data are for male/female, age 21-34.

 ND= No data

-- Administration, NHTSA, Effects of Low Doses of Alcohol on Driving-related Skills: A Review of the Evidence.
+- Moskowitz, H., and C. Robinson, Effects of Low Doses of Alcohol on Driving-related Skills: A Review of the Evidence, National Highway Traffic and Safety Administration, Editor.
 1988.